dmbarbour/wikilon/docs/StateModels.md

 4. **transactional & RDP updates don't mix** The concurrency control models are completely incompatible.
 RDP is long running, leverages anticipation, retroactive correction, generally allows multiple agents to collaboratively influence future state, prohibits observation of 'instantaneous' events.
 Transactions assume an authoritative view, a single writer, are logically instantaneous, and transactions are simply serialized with the different writers taking turns.
 The main consequence of this incompatibility is simply that we must distinguish 'resources updated via RDP' from 'resources updated via imperative'.
 Fortunately, cross-model *queries* don't seem to cause any problems.

-5. **stateful resources are weakly isolated** Specifically, generic `{tokens}` are not allowed, with a few machine-independent exceptions like annotations, sealers, unsealers.
+5. **stateful resources are weakly isolated** Specifically, generic `{tokens}` are not allowed, with a few machine-independent exceptions like annotations, sealers, unsealers, and external resources.
 This is necessary to protect linearization of resources for imperative code, and to ensure compatible cross-model data queries between RDP and imperative, and potentially for logically continuous expiration of volatile capabilities via RDP behaviors.
 These 'live' tokens shall be treated as volatile capabilities within Wikilon.
 If we also assume purely functional objects, then we can reject tokens even in query or update messages.
 (Aside: in type system terms, location of code corresponds to a modality; isolation corresponds to a universal or unconstrained location.)

 6. **capability-string based hyperlinking** We can't store live tokens, but we'll still want to model hypertext, directories, registries, relationships, etc..
 So we'll need some form of capability values which may be passed to a powerblock to access resources without accidentally aliasing them.
 Also, we'll want to use *the exact same strings* for external programmability of Wikilon, e.g. via web APIs (PUT, POST, GET, etc.).
 These must be true capability strings, providing authority independent of user identity, no need for permissions (thus one less failure mode).

+7. **memory cache at value granularity** If an object directly contains a map, it takes O(N) to load the map into memory or serialize it back to storage, so a O(lg(N)) update becomes mostly irrelevant.
+Serialization costs can quickly undermine benefits of structure.
+Performance pressures can drive developers to do nasty things, like divide structure into many smaller objects and use side-effects to entangle them.
+But, if we can treat partially-evaluated structures as external, memory-cached resources that are loaded as needed, we can obtain many advantages: relaxed alignment concerns, ad-hoc indexing, fine-grained structure sharing, relaxed memory-limit concerns, and so on.

 # Design Concepts